-The vertical dashed line in Fig.~\ref{fig:phase_diagram_D0} indicates an expected phase boundary.
-Our conclusion here is based on finite size data without extrapolation.
-Increasing system size drives the critical temperature to zero for $t\gtrsim 0.0525$.
+The vertical dashed lines in Fig.~\ref{fig:phase_diagram_allD} indicate an expected phase boundary.
+Our conclusions here are based on finite-size data without extrapolation.
+For example, for $\Delta=0$ increasing system size drives the critical temperature to zero for $t\gtrsim 0.0525$.
 Here we were not able to resolve the critical temperature uniquely given our method because the phase boundary is nearly vertical here.

-The diamonds (joined by a dotted line) in Fig.~\ref{fig:phase_diagram_D0} show the critical temperature for phase separated states.
-The points were determined at our largest system size available, $L=20$.
-Below these critical temperatures the structure factor histogram obtained from QMC bifurcates.
-Above these temperatures the histograms center around a single value.
-Finite-sized scaling relations are not known for the phase separated states.
-We see phase separation for several $L$ but we have discerned no clear trend.

-Fig.~\ref{fig:phase_diagram_D0} shows that at zero disorder the extended Bose Hubbard model, Eq.~(\ref{BHmodel}), on the simple cubic lattice is dominated by phase separation at low temperatures.
-Here, in contrast to what has been expected from mean field theory and QMC studies \cite{vanOtterlo:1995,scarola:2006,yamamoto:2009}, phase separation sets in even at $T=0$ to prevent the formation of a quantum critical point between the solid and the supersolid phase.
-As temperature is increased, thermal fluctuations apparently destroy the domain wall responsible for phase separation to reveal uniform solid and supersolid phases.

-Figs.~\ref{fig:phase_diagram_D1} and \ref{fig:phase_diagram_D3} plot the same as Fig.~\ref{fig:phase_diagram_D0} but in the presence of disorder.
-We find that increasing spatial disorder tends to suppress phase separation while leaving the other phases intact.
-Fig.~\ref{fig:PS1Delta3} shows that the structure factor QMC histogram at $\Delta=0.3$ acquires a range of values, as opposed to two distinct peaks as presented in Sec.~\ref{sec:phaseseparation}.
-The absence of a zero in the histogram prevents averaging.
-We cannot define a clear phase separated state although the two peaks do show a trend towards phase separation.
-We therefore conclude that phase separation is suppressed here.

-Fig.~\ref{fig:phase_diagram_D3} shows that by increasing disorder we arrive at a phase diagram with no phase separation, as expected from previous work at zero disorder \cite{vanOtterlo:1995,scarola:2006,yamamoto:2009}.
-But there are important differences.
-Our finite size simulations exclude Griffiths effects which arise because of rare disorder configurations with strong contributions to averaging.
-Finite size simulations miss these rare regions.
-But Griffiths effects should be particularly important in the thermodynamic limit near phase boundaries separating incompressible and compressible phases \cite{pollet:2009,gurarie:2009}.
-The solid and supersolid are incompressible and compressible, respectively.
-Figs.~\ref{fig:phase_diagram_D1} and \ref{fig:phase_diagram_D3} therefore omit the quantum Griffiths phase which, according to the theorem of inclusions \cite{pollet:2009}, must separate these two phases.